nadelson121/langlearner/README.md

 *Version 2:* The user can also select the format ("flashcards" or "test").

 # Future Updates
-• Making this program a GUI application
+• Making this program a GUI application (either using tkinter or Visual Basic)
+• Parsing the data from SpanishDictionary or other sources